microsoft/code-with-engineering-playbook/observability/readme.md

 - When practicing observability as code, the changes can be reviewed by the team similar to other code contributions.

-## Observability of delivery pipelines
+## Observability of CI/CD Pipelines

-DevOps is a critical infrastructure to an organization's software agility.
 With increasing complexity to delivery pipelines, it is very important to consider Observability in the context of build and release of applications.

+### Benefits

-- Having proper instrumentation during build time helps gain helpful insights into the various stages of the build and release process.
+- Having proper instrumentation during build time helps gain insights into the various stages of the build and release process.

-- Helps to understand where the pipeline performance bottlenecks are based on the data collected.
+- Helps developers understand where the pipeline performance bottlenecks are, based on the data collected.
 This helps in having data-driven conversations around identifying latency between jobs, performance issues, artifact upload/download times providing valuable insights into agents availability and capacity.

-- Reduces risk associated with test and release failures that leads to ensuring integration test coverage after a build.
+- Helps to identify trends in failures, thus allowing developers to quickly do root cause analysis.

+- Helps to provide a organization-wide view of pipeline health to easily identify trends.

+### Points to Consider

-- Identify the Key Performance Indicators (KPIs) for a successful delivery pipeline in the organization.
-Where needed, add additional tracing to better record KPI metrics.
-For example, adding pipeline build tags to identify a 'Release Candidate' vs 'Non-Release Candidate' helps in evaluating the end-to-end release process timeline.
+- It is important to identify the Key Performance Indicators (KPIs) for evaluating a successful CI/CD pipeline.
+Where needed, additional tracing can be added to better record KPI metrics.
+For example, adding pipeline build tags to identify a 'Release Candidate' vs. 'Non-Release Candidate' helps in evaluating the end-to-end release process timeline.

 - Depending on the tooling used (Azure DevOps, Jenkins etc.,), basic reporting on the pipelines is available out-of-the-box.
-Evaluate the functionalities of these reports againt the KPIs to understand if a custom reporting solution for pipelines is needed.
+It is important to evaluate these reports againt the KPIs to understand if a custom reporting solution for their pipelines is needed.
 If required, custom dashboards can be built using third-party tools like Grafana or Power BI Dashboards.

 ## Recommended Practices